Meet our Team

 Tamara’s lifelong passion for languages led her to train as a language teacher, and she was teaching Spanish, French and German at an outstanding school in Sussex prior to joining the CIS team.

-With a flair for Art and creativity, Victoria graduated with a BA in 3-Dimensional Design (glass with ceramics) and then set up her own glass studio designing and producing innovative glassware.
-She came to CIS with a deep and varied experience in working with students to support them, especially in the areas of literacy, SEN and Safeguarding.
+With a flair for Art and creativity, Vicky graduated with a Bachelor of Arts in 3-Dimensional Design (glass with ceramics) and then set up her own glass studio designing and producing innovative glassware.
+She continues her love of glass by leading a Glass Enrichment Elective with CIS students.
+Vicky is now a Safeguarding Lead.
+She comes to the role of Coach with a deep and varied experience in working with students to support them, especially in the areas of literacy, Special Educational Needs and Disability (SEND) and attendance.

 Meet the Governing Body